 There are a few genetic gum and lip irregularities that can cause a gummy smile, such as:

-Botox is a common cosmetic treatment that reduces the appearance of wrinkles and fine lines.
-However, botulinum toxin (BT or botox) injections can also reduce the visibility of excess gum tissue at rest and while smiling.
-When treating a gummy smile, BT is injected in smaller doses to limit the over-contraction of your upper lip muscles.
+When treating a gummy smile, BT is injected in small doses to limit the over-contraction of your upper lip muscles.
 You will also be asked to smile at full capacity before the BT is injected to ensure the treatment is effective.

 How many injections are needed and where they will be injected depends on the type of gummy smile you have.
 For example, patients with deep nasolabial folds (smile lines) and short upper lips typically receive two to three botox injections per treatment.

-Botox injections are an ongoing gummy smile treatment.
-They must be completed every three to six months.
+Botox injections are only an option for those with a high upper lip, and are an ongoing treatment for a gummy smile.
+They must be completed every 3 to 6 months.

-Certain restorative and cosmetic dental procedures can also treat some cases of GS.
+Certain restorative and cosmetic dental procedures can also treat some cases of a gummy smile.
 These include:

-If GS is caused by moderate to severe upper jaw protrusion, orthognathic (jaw) surgery is generally the most effective treatment option available.
-If jaw misalignment is the cause of your gummy smile, surgery is necessary to improve your oral health.
+If your gummy smile is caused by moderate to severe upper jaw protrusion, orthognathic (jaw) surgery is generally the most effective treatment option.
+It is often combined with orthodontic treatment, such as braces.

 During jaw surgery, an oral surgeon recontours your upper jaw to the correct size and moves it into the correct position.
 Then they secure the jaw in with screws and plates.
 General anesthesia is administered before the surgery, and you may need to stay at a hospital afterward.